ajmeyghani/angular2-intro/readme.md

-# Introduction to Angular2
+# Introduction to Angular 2

-Source Code for Introduction to Angular2
+Source Code for Introduction to Angular 2